seth586/guides/FreeNAS/freenas_6_rtl.md

 Now connect on your web browser at the jail ip:3000

-Its been my experience that RTL will hang with the spinning animation, jsut refresh the page and it should go away.
+Its been my experience that RTL will hang with the spinning animation, just refresh the page and it should go away.